Brooklyn Youth Chorus, Paola Prestini, Jad Abumrad, Jessica Grindstaff

 Dianne Berkun Menaker, Founder and Artistic Director

-Music by Paola Prestini
+Music by Paola Prestini and Jad Abumrad

-With additional music by Jad Abumrad and Samora Pinderhughes Libretto by Jad Abumrad and Jessica Grindstaff
+Libretto by Jad Abumrad and Jessica Grindstaff

-Directed by Jessica Grindstaf
+Directed and Designed by Jessica Grindstaf

 Co-Created by Dianne Berkun Menaker, Paola Prestini, Jad Abumrad and Jessica Grindstaff